-- i. the defined premises of the Club; or - ii. any facility provided by the Club for use of its members and their guests; or - iii. any other property declared by a resolution passed by a majority of the members present at a general meeting of Ordinary members of the Club to be core property of the Club but does not include any property referred to in paragraphs (i)-(iii) that is declared, by a resolution passed by a majority of the members present at a general meeting of the ordinary members of the club, not to be core property of the club.
+- i. the premises (i.e., the licensed premises of the Club); - ii. any facility provided by the Club for use of its members and their guests; or - iii. any other property declared by a resolution passed by a majority of the members present at a general meeting of Ordinary members of the Club to be core property of the Club

+Core property does not include any property referred to in paragraphs (i) to (iii) that is declared, by a resolution passed by a majority of the members present at a general meeting of the ordinary members of the club, not to be core property of the club.